Project

 Strengthening management systems

-Of the 30 rural multi-village water supply schemes set to receive support, diagnostic assessments and business plans have already been developed for 27.
-The project team is working mostly with Ministry of Water and Energy departments, respective regional bureaus, and locally with the schemes directly to diagnose strengths, weaknesses, gaps, and bottlenecks and develop and implement plans for improvements in their operations.
+A key success of SCRS-WaSH-TAP was its strengthening of the management and operational systems of 30 climate-resilient rural multi-village water supply schemes, all of which have substantially improved service delivery with increased revenue generation.
+The project team worked mostly with Ministry of Water and Energy departments, respective regional bureaus, and locally with the schemes directly to diagnose strengths, weaknesses, gaps, and bottlenecks and develop and implement plans for improvements in their operations.

-Two and half years into the project, major improvements in the performance of the first 15 multi-village schemes operations have been achieved in many areas including governance and policy, non-revenue water loss, billing and fee collection, income, financial and human resources management, customer satisfaction and operations and maintenance.
+Major improvements in the performance of these multi-village schemes operations has been achieved in many areas including governance and policy, non-revenue water loss, billing and fee collection, income, financial and human resources management, customer satisfaction and operations and maintenance.

 people affected by drought in Ethiopia